-A. Oh the Trusts do fall into that.

-- 8 84 Q. How does that process work if you're looking at -- say 9 you want to triage your own risk assessments, or triage 10 the subjects that are before that multi-disciplinary 11 panel, how do you go about deciding which issue or 12 theme or subject comes out top and attracts then the 13 inspection or review? - 14 Α. There are a number of ways; I'll try to be succinct.
-15 In some of the registered services, we get a very large 11:58 16 scale of information provided to us on registered services.
-They are required to send us a lot of 17 18 information.
-So when we look at those, we judge each 19 piece of information, so to speak, individually and then collectively.
+1 a multi-disciplinary team discussion, and we aim to 2 ensure that we are consistent in applying that rigour, 3 whether it's children's, prison health care, mental 4 health, adults, we have a responsibility across all of 5 those programmes.
+11:58 6 83 Q. Do the Trusts fall into that, the HSC Trusts?
+7 Α. Oh the Trusts do fall into that.
+8 84 Q. How does that process work if you're looking at say 9 you want to triage your own risk assessments, or triage 10 the subjects that are before that multi-disciplinary 11:58 11 panel, how do you go about deciding which issue or 12 theme or subject comes out top and attracts then the 13 inspection or review?
+14 Α. There are a number of ways; I'll try to be succinct.
+15 In some of the registered services, we get a very large 11:58 16 scale of information provided to us on registered 17 services.
+They are required to send us a lot of 18 information.
+So when we look at those, we judge each 19 piece of information, so to speak, individually and 20 then collectively.
 So we look for variation.
-20 For 11:59 example, if we were looking at safeguarding 21 22 notifications from some of the sectors, we would look 23 at an increase in the number of safeguarding 24 variations, or a reduced reporting and so on, things to 25 draw attention to changes in what's happening in those 11.59 services.
-26 - 27 - In others, for the HSC, as you know, there is no requirement for the HSC Part 4 services to advise us of
+For 11:59 21 example, if we were looking at safeguarding 22 notifications from some of the sectors, we would look 23 at an increase in the number of safeguarding 24 variations, or a reduced reporting and so on, things to 25 draw attention to changes in what's happening in those 11:59 26 services.
+27 28 In others, for the HSC, as you know, there is no 29 requirement for the HSC Part 4 services to advise us of